iangonsalves/calculator/README.md

 # Calculator
-A Virtual Calcualtor to suffice all your basic methematical needs.
+A Virtual Calculator to suffice all your basic mathematical needs.

 ## How to access:
 Open the **index.html** file on your browser of choice.